-Applications for the 2018 Teaching Innovation Awards and Research-informed Teaching are now open.
-The final submission date for the Teaching Innovation Award is the 28th February 2018, and the final submission date for the Research-informed Award is the 9th March 2018.
-Guidance and application forms will appear within the Teaching Innovation Awards area of the CAP website.
+Applications for the 2019 Teaching Innovation Awards and Research-informed Teaching are now open.
+The final submission date for the Teaching Innovation Award is the 29th April 2019, and the final submission date for the Research-informed Award is the 25th April 2019.
+Guidance and application forms appear within the Teaching Innovation Awards and Research-informed area of the CAP website.

 The Teaching Awards are featured in our Loughborough University Learning and Teaching Conference which is open to all staff.